What are some Good and Bad graphic design examples?

 Repetition

 This is reusing equivalent or similar elements throughout a design.
-Good design practice seeks to repeat some aspects of design throughout a bit of work be it for an easier or more complex piece of labor.
+Good design practice seeks to repeat some aspects of design throughout a bit of work, be it for an easier or more complex piece of labor.

 We use repetition to bring a sense of unity and consistency throughout a design.
-Repetition creates a specific style artistic cohesiveness, and emphasis and also strengthens your design.
+Repetition creates a specific style, artistic cohesiveness, and emphasis and also strengthens your design.

 A good example of repetition is in branding.
-In any good brand, there will be consistent use of style and language such as a particular color scheme, typeface, or photography style.
+In any good brand, there will be consistent use of style and language, such as a particular color scheme, typeface, or photography style.

 Frequently Asked Questions